michaelt/streaming-bytestring/README.md

     lines :: ByteString -> [ByteString]

 as it appears in `Data.ByteString.Lazy` -- the elements of the list are themselves lazy bytestrings.

-This, of course, is exactly as it is in `pipes-bytestring`. `pipes-bytestring` attempts to *mean* by `Producer ByteString m r` what we express by `ByteString m r` - the undifferentiated byte stream.
-But the user frequently proposes to inspect and work with lines with Pipes themselves and thus needs
+This, of course, is exactly as it is in `pipes-bytestring`.
+`pipes-bytestring` attempts to *mean* by `Producer ByteString m r` what we express by `ByteString m r` - the undifferentiated byte stream.
+But (we are provisionally suggesting) that isn't what `Producer ByteString m r` means, and this is part of the reason why `pipes-bytestring` is difficult for people to grasp.
+The user frequently proposes to inspect and work with individual lines with Pipes themselves and thus needs

     produceLines :: Producer ByteString m r -> Producer ByteString m r produceLines = folds B.concat B.empty id . view Pipes.ByteString.lines